President, Rev. John Thomas

 Isabel Escobar

-was born in Quetzaltenango, Guatemala, and arrived to the U.S. in 1989.
-She came to Arise in 2011 for wage theft while working as a domestic worker.
-She was part of the Arise fight for the Bill of Rights for Domestic Workers in Illinois, for that, she was recognized in 2016 by the President Barack Obama’s administration and was invited to the White House.
+came to Arise in 2011 for wage theft while working as a domestic worker.
+Through perserverence, and support from her sons and Arise Chicago, she won a large payment for owed wages.
+Isal was a leader in the fight for the Illinois Domestic Workers Bill of Rights.
+For her efforts, she was recognized in 2016 by President Barack Obama’s administration and was invited to the White House.
 Isabel is a returning Arise board member.

 María Medina

-was born in Guanajuato, México, arriving in the U.S. 10 years ago.
-Maria sought Arise due to workplace sexual harassment.
-As a domestic worker, Maria completed her Arise training as a Domestic Worker Contract Specialist and has participated in several leadership courses at Arise.
-Maria has two daughters, ages 6 and 9.
+came to Arise due to workplace sexual harassment.
+She stayed involved for many years, increasing her leadership at Arise.
+As a domestic worker, Maria completed Arise training as a Domestic Worker Contract Specialist and has participated in several leadership courses at Arise.
+Maria has two young daughters, and continues her engagement and activism to build a better future for them

 Don Villar